CoderDojo-Content/Advanced-Scratch/en/02-losing-the-game.md

  Let’s look at how the “Collectable” sprite works: ![](assets/losing3.png)

- * Make the original collectable invisible
+ * First it makes the original collectable invisible
- * Setup the control variables.
+ * Then it sets up the control variables.
 We’ll come back to these later.
- * The `create-collectables` variable is the on/off switch for cloning
- * The loop creates clones if `create-collectables` is true, and does nothing if it’s not
+ * The `create-collectables` variable is the on/off switch for cloning: the loop creates clones if `create-collectables` is `true`, and does nothing if it’s not

 4. Now what you need to do is setup a block like the ones you had on the “Edges” and “Platforms” sprites on the “Collectable” sprite.
 The only difference is you’re also setting the `create-collectables` variable to `false` so that no new clones are created.
 Notice how you can use the variable to pass messages from one part of your code to another! ![](assets/losing4.png)